Courts Reject Kovel – No Attorney-Client Privilege for the Accountant

 – Worked at the IRS, but either not as an attorney, or if they were an attorney, then not in the Offshore Voluntary Disclosure Department.

-– Represents themselves as a “specialist, expert,” or other nonsense, when they never passed the certified specialist exam, never passed the EA or CPA exam, do not have a Master’s of Tax law, and recklessly put client confidentiality at risk – jeopardizing the client’s livelihood.
-(In most, if not all states, this is illegal).
+– Represents themselves as a “specialist, expert,” when they never passed the certified specialist exam, never passed the EA or CPA exam, and have not earned a Master’s of Tax law.

 You Have Rights – Check your Local State Bar